develOseven/avoc/README.md

-# A-Voc Local Realtime Voice Changer for Desktop
+# AVoc: Local Realtime Voice Changer for Desktop

 A speech-to-speech converter that uses AI models locally to convert microphone audio to a different voice in near-realtime.